dslab-epfl/svshi/CONTRIBUTING.md

 The `compiler` has two main tasks, that are called through the CLI.

 #### GenerateBindings
-During the execution of the `generateBindings` task, the `compiler` reads all applications structures and produces a `bindings` file that the user has to fill.
-This `binding` file contains all applications and for each of them, the list of prototypical devices and their I/O channel.
-Each type of device has its own sets of I/O channel.
-The user then binds each one of these channels to a physical communication object in the `PhysicalStructure` (through `ids` in the `JSON` files).
+During the execution of the `generateBindings` task, the `compiler` reads all applications structures and produces a `bindings` file (named `apps_bindings.json`) that the user has to fill.
+This `binding` file contains all applications and for each of them, the list of prototypical devices and their I/O channels.
+Each device type has its own sets of I/O channels.
+The user then binds each one of these channels to a physical communication object in the `PhysicalStructure` (named `physical_structure.json`) through `ids` in the `JSON` files.

 If the `PhysicalStructure` did not change (i.e., no difference between the one produced when parsing the `.knxproj` file and the one stored in the library from the previous application(s) installation process), the `compiler` puts back the old bindings in the file, so that the user does not need to redo all the bindings but only the ones for the application(s) being installed.